rushabh268/pyVmomi-utilities/README.md

 getVMState(si,content,vmname) - Return the state of the VM.

 getmacaddress(si,content,vmname) - Get the mac address of the VM.
 Assumes a VM with only one VNIC.
 The mac address can then be passed to other things like foreman.

+changeEth0Network(si,content,vmname,targetnet) - Change the port group to which the VNIC is connected.

+create_vm(si,content,clustername,datastorename,buildnetwork,vmname) - Create a VM with one ethernet interface and a single virtual disk on the target cluster and datastore.
+Once the VM is created you need to use your own OS provisioning methods to install the OS. buildnetwork is the portgroup to which the VM will be connected.